ludwig-ai/ludwig/mkdocs/docs/examples.md

 ===

-This example describes how to use Ludwig to train a model for the [kaggle competition](https://www.kaggle.com/c/titanic/), on predicting a passenger's probability of surviving the Titanic disaster.
+This example describes how to use Ludwig to train a model for the [Titanic Kaggle competition dataset](https://www.kaggle.com/c/titanic/), on predicting a passenger's probability of surviving the Titanic disaster.
 Here's a sample of the data:

 | Pclass | Sex    | Age | SibSp | Parch | Fare    | Survived | Embarked |
 |--------|--------|-----|-------|-------|---------|----------|----------|